Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 - The baby is lying flat

-Signs That Are Almost Always Normal
+Signs That Are Almost Always Reassuring

 - Spit-up after most feeds, but the baby is calm and content